Mohit2008/Conversational_AI_Chatbot/README.md

-# Sequence to Sequence chatbot trained using Recurrent neural network
+# Sequence to Sequence conversational chatbot trained using Recurrent neural network